-In addition to our online course offerings, beginning this year the Davenant Latin Institute will be offering an intensive residential course, at our beautiful Davenant House at Laureldale study center in upstate SC.
-This course provides an excellent opportunity to rapidly build and refine your Latin skills in conversation and collaboration with classmates.
-It will be run from May 22-27, and will be taught by Michael Spangler, an experienced Latin teacher and speaker, who is pursuing pastoral ministry and doctoral study in the Latin poetry of Theodore Beza.
+In addition to our online course offerings, for the second year in a row the Davenant Latin Institute will be offering a intensive residential courses at our beautiful Davenant House at Laureldale study center in upstate SC.
+These courses provide excellent opportunities to rapidly build and refine your Latin skills in conversation and collaboration with classmates.

 If you are not ready to register but are interested in the courses or have some questions, please use the following contact form.